 OR WAIT null SECS

-In the more than 2,000 fetuses scanned, 26 fetuses had a CHD diagnosis, with 21 being clinically insignificant ventricular septal defects, researchers said.1 One fetal echocardiogram showed pulmonary stenosis, which was not present at birth, and researchers reported only 4 of these were clinically significant defects.
+Of more than 2000 fetuses scanned, 26 fetuses had a CHD diagnosis.
+However, 21 cases were clinically insignificant ventricular septal defects, according to study findings.One fetal echocardiogram showed pulmonary stenosis, which was not present at birth.
+Only 4 of these were clinically significant defects.

-In an interview with Contemporary OB/GYN®, Bjorkman said the study’s findings are significant, because “currently, the American Heart Association, the American Institute of Ultrasound in Medicine, and the American Society of Echocardiography recommend consideration of fetal echo in all IVF-conceived pregnancies.
-The most significant finding of this study was that in following these guidelines, the incidence of CHD present at birth--as detected by fetal echo in pregnancies without other risk factors for CHD--was 0.9%, which has an odds ratio of 0.97 (95% CI 0.6 – 1.5) when compared to the control and is not different than other published rates of CHD in the general population.”
+“Currently, the American Heart Association, the American Institute of Ultrasound in Medicine, and the American Society of Echocardiography recommend consideration of fetal echo in all IVF-conceived pregnancies,” he said.
+“The most significant finding of this study was that in following these guidelines, the incidence of CHD present at birth—as detected by fetal echo in pregnancies without other risk factors for CHD—was 0.9%, which has an odds ratio of 0.97 (95% CI, 0.6 – 1.5) when compared [with] the control and is not different than other published rates of CHD in the general population.”

-He added that most of the CHD detected in IVF pregnancies was not clinically significant, as “most were ventricular septal defects that either resolved spontaneously prior to birth or shortly after and required no further follow-up.
-By following current guidelines, the rate of clinically significant congenital heart defects detected by fetal echo in pregnancies without other risk factors was only 0.2%.
-This equates to 510 fetuses scanned to detect 1 clinically significant congenital heart defect,” he said.
+In addition, Bjorkman said that most of the CHD detected in IVF pregnancies were not clinically significant.
+“Most were ventricular septal defects that either resolved spontaneously prior to birth or shortly after, and required no further follow-up,” he said.
+“By following current guidelines, the rate of clinically significant congenital heart defects detected by fetal echo in pregnancies without other risk factors was only 0.2%.
+This equates to 510 fetuses scanned to detect 1 clinically significant congenital heart defect.”